 If you are seeking general information about DOI or one of its bureaus or offices, you may wish to visit DOI’s home page or contact the Office of Communications/Public Affairs for the appropriate bureau.
 The information you are seeking may be available in one of DOI’s reading rooms or via the Internet.
 If it is not, you will need to submit a written FOIA request to DOI or the appropriate bureau or office.
 If you have questions on what information is available without submitting a FOIA request or where information may be located, contact one of the FOIA Contacts.

 OHA’s Electronic Reading Room consists of documents required to be made available by the FOIA and other publicly available information.
 By clicking on Search Decisions, you will find final opinions rendered in the adjudication of cases as required by 5 U.S.C.
 552(a)(2).
 By clicking on the OHA organization links below, you will find explanatory and contact information and applicable procedural regulations.
+The IBLA also maintains a Frequently Requested Records page, accessible by clicking here.

 For information on DOI policy statements, administrative staff manuals and instructions affecting a member of the public, and copies of records frequently requested under the FOIA, please visit the DOI FOIA website.